leviner/ReadingList/README.md

 * [Pickart2016DSRII - Circulation of winter water on the Chukchi shelf in early Summer](https://github.com/leviner/ReadingList/tree/master/papers/pacificArctic/circulation/Pickart2016DSRII.md)
      * Study of the movement of winter water in the NE Chukchi Sea, describing the circulation and transport around Hanna Shoal towards Barrow Canyon.
 * [Pisareva2017DSRII - On the nature of wind-forced upwelling in Barrow Canyon](https://github.com/leviner/ReadingList/tree/master/papers/pacificArctic/circulation/Pisareva2017DSRII.md)
-     * Study of Barrow Canyon upwelling, describing differences in warm and cold seasons and wind speed dependece.
+     * Study of Barrow Canyon upwelling, describing differences in warm and cold seasons and wind speed dependence.
 * [Stabeno2018JGRO - Flow Patterns in the Eastern Chukchi Sea: 2010–2015](https://github.com/leviner/ReadingList/tree/master/papers/pacificArctic/circulation/Stabeno2018JGRO.md)
      * A synthesis of mooring, drifter, model, and satellite observations of the flow and physical oceanography in the NE Chukchi Sea.
 * [WangJC2015 - Historical changes in the Beaufort-Chukchi-Bering Seas surface winds and waves, 1971-2013](https://github.com/leviner/ReadingList/tree/master/papers/pacificArctic/circulation/WangJC2015.md)